 PTLD can occur at any age and after all types of transplants, though allogeneic HCT patients are at particular risk.
 The median time to development of EBV-associated PTLD, or EBV-PTLD, after HCT is two to four months.
 Fever and lymphadenopathy are the most common symptoms and signs of EBV-PTLD and, if not treated, PTLD generally progresses rapidly to multi-organ failure and death.
 Off-label rituximab has been used to treat EBV-PTLD.
 However, response to rituximab is not universal and mortality remains high in rituximab-refractory patients.
+In December 2022, tabelecleucel received marketing authorization in Europe to treat patients with relapsed or refractory EBV-PTLD who have received at least one prior therapy; the cell therapy has not been approved in other regions at this time.

-In our CHARMS trial, three evaluable patients with EBV infections were treated with posoleucel, one patient was infected with EBV alone and two were co-infected with at least one other virus: one with AdV and one with BKV.
-The overall response rate to EBV by six weeks post-infusion was 100% for EBV alone and EBV co-infected with another virus.
+In our CHARMS trial, two evaluable patients with EBV infections were treated with posoleucel; the overall response rate to EBV by six weeks post-infusion was 100%.